ResearchComputing/Documentation/FAQs.md

 ***

+### Why is my job pending with reason 'ReqNodeNotAvail'?

+The 'ReqNodeNotAvail' message usually means that your node has been reserved for maintenance during the period you have requested within your job script.
+This message often occurs in the days leading up to our regularly scheduled maintenance, which is performed the first Wednesday of every month.
+So, for example, if you submit a job with a 72 hour wall clock request on the first Monday of the month, you will receive the 'ReqNodeNotAvail' error because the node is reserved for maintenance within that 72-hour window.
+You can confirm whether the requested node has a reservation by typing `scontrol show reservation` to list all active reservations.

+If you receive this message, the following solutions are available: 1) submit a shorter job that does not intersect the maintenance window; or 2) wait until after maintenance.

+***

 ### Why do I get an 'Invalid Partition' error when I try to submit a job?

 The 'Invalid Partition' error is common among new account holders.
 It usually means users have not requested an Allocation that would provide the service units (SUs) required to submit a job.
 Think of SUs as "HPC currency": you need an allocation of SUs to use the system.
 Allocations are free.
 New CU users can request a 'ucb-general' allocation (by emailing rc-help@colorado.edu) which will provide a modest allocation of SUs for running small jobs and testing/benchmarking codes.
 Users requiring more resources can <a href="https://www.rc.colorado.edu/support/user-guide/allocations.html">request a Project and apply for a Project Allocation</a>.